Kytkov/a02/README.md

 ```

 You will be presented with a text-based menu that allows you to:
 - Start a new game
-- Choose between single-player or two-player mode
-- View rules
 - Check high scores
 - Quit or restart the game